sharjeel3/loup-meditate/README.md

 * **containers:** These will be responsible for carrying more business logic and handling async action creators.
 * **global:** It has Constants and anything we want to reuse across project.
 * **reducers:** It contains Redux reducers for a global state management
 * **routes:** It contains components mapped to preact router's routes.
-Routes components may included other components or containers.
+Routes components may include other components or containers.
 * **style:** The global app styles should go here.
 * **test:** Unit testing